NHSDigital/interoperability-standards-documentation/input/pagecontent/interoperability-standards.md

 [openEHR](https://openehr.org/) openEHR is a non‑profit organisation that publishes technical standards for an EHR platform along with domain‑developed clinical models to define content.
 The principal architectural concepts include the lifelong, patient‑centric shared health record, future‑proof data and clinical process support.

-It is a data standard and a system for implementing health care records and should not be confused with interoperability standards are focused on interactions between these systems. openEHR (archetypes and templates) may provide definitions for interoperability standards, these would likely use **FHIR Questionnaire** as the definition resource in interoperability standards.
+It is a data standard and a system for implementing health care records and should not be confused with interoperability standards which are focused on interactions between these systems. openEHR (archetypes and templates) may provide definitions for interoperability standards, these would likely use **FHIR Questionnaire** as the definition resource in interoperability standards.
 Many openEHR implementations will utilise interoperability standards listed on this page.